michaeldito/Algorithms/Huffman-Coding/README.md

 table that shows the compression for each value of P.

 ## Solution
-We decided to look at the bits in blocks of size b.
-Our program is written general enough so that we were able to test multiple values of b.
-We also added additional output, in a clear format.
-That way we could see exactly what bits were mapped to what codes, and their frequencies.
-We varied b over the set { 2, 4, 8, 16, 20, 32, 35, 40, 50, 60, 100, 125,
-160, 200, 250, 400, 500, 625, 800, 1000 }.
-Decoder Bytes is roughly the
-number of bytes the decoding dictionary takes up in memory.
+We can look at the bits in blocks of size b.
+The program is written general enough so that there is the ability to test multiple values of b.
+The output indicates exactly what bits were mapped to what codes, and their frequencies.
+The block size was varied over the set { 2, 4, 8, 16, 20, 32, 35, 40, 50, 60, 100, 125, 160, 200, 250, 400, 500, 625, 800, 1000 }.
+Decoder Bytes is roughly the number of bytes the decoding dictionary takes up in memory.
 The purpose of the decoding dictionary is to map huffman codes back to their original bits.

-We thought, how would we decode this file later on if we didn't have the huffman codes mapped to the original bits somewhere?
-So this metric let's us see how many extra bits we'd need to save somwhere so that we could compress the file later on.
+This metric let's us see how many extra bits we'd need to save somewhere so that we could decompress the file later on.

 ## Files Included
 - generatebits.py